AnsonYW/matplotlib-summary/README.md

 - Clone the repository
 - Run the matplotlib.ipynb in the Jupyter notbook

-Thanks and I look forward to your commit :D
+Thanks~ (I am more than happy to see your commits) :D